 There are a number of demonstrations available to test these obstructions and misconceptions and get students thinking.
 But teachers must be very wary of oversimplifying the demonstration and offering their own explanations.
 This can cause students to reinforce their misconceptions.
 Instead focus on observations and begin providing students with the tools to organize particle level pressure analysis based on speed/temperature, direction, number of particles, size of the container and surroundings.
 For an example consider the demonstration where a balloon is blown up backwards using a flask with hot water.

 Initially the flask has mostly air in it at a similar pressure to the surrounding atmosphere.
 As the flask is heated, steam pushes some of the air out leaving the flask to contain steam and some hot air.
 There is a smaller density of particles in the flask than out because the higher speed creates a similar pressure with fewer particles.
 If there were the same density of particles in the flask as outside then the higher speed would result in a greater pressure in the flask than the atmosphere.
 A greater pressure would mean more frequent collisions with the the container, and also the hole which would lead to more particles leaving the flask than entering.
 It is only when the particle density is smaller in the flask that the pressure will be the same.
+Now the balloon gets placed on the flask and the flask is removed from the hot plate.
+The particles in the flask begin to slow down as the temperature drops.
+This causes fewer collisions and smaller collisions and thus a drop in pressure occurs.
+The external or atmospheric pressure is constant and thus becomes larger in pressure and the balloon is pushed in until the smaller volume in the flask reaches a similar pressure to the atmosphere again.

 In order for the student to properly analyze such a situation they really need to articulate multiple steps and critically analyze the number of particles, volume of container, speed of particles and how each of these affects the overall pressure.
 This task can be aided by using particle level drawings but it is indeed a formidable task.
 Most students being overwhelmed with this task resort to adding in human features to the particles instead.
 The particles have less space so the air particles move in to fill the empty space.
 An underlying feature of these student alternative conceptions is that particles will move towards an empty space but students do not realize why this occurs.
 This is crucial to eradicating some of the structures that we begin with.
 To begin addressing this have students draw a simple diagram with multiple colors and motion in multiple directions such as in Figure 1 below.